aws-samples/cdk-eks-blueprints-patterns/docs/patterns/kubeflow.md

 Our goal is not to recreate other services, but to provide a straightforward way to deploy best-of-breed open-source systems for ML to diverse infrastructures.
 Anywhere you are running Kubernetes, you should be able to run Kubeflow.

-This pattern deploys the following resources
+This pattern deploys the following resources:

 - Creates EKS Cluster Control plane with public endpoint (for demo purpose only) with a managed node group
 - Deploys supporting add-ons: ClusterAutoScaler, AwsLoadBalancerController, VpcCni, CoreDns, KubeProxy, EbsCsiDriver